2013–14 Aston Villa F.C. season

 Lambert's side began the season brightly, with a 3–1 win over Arsenal at Emirates Stadium on 17 August.
-Towards the end of 2013, the performances worsened greatly, especially home form, and Lambert was criticised by many fans and pundits for putting out a counter-attacking side with no plan B. Possession stats were biased towards the opposition in many games, including at home to Swansea; Villa had less than 30 percent of possession in a game which ended 1–1.
+Towards the end of 2013, the performances worsened greatly, especially home form, and Lambert was criticised by many fans and pundits for putting out a counter-attacking side with no plan B. Possession stats were biased towards the opposition in many games, including at home to Swansea; Villa had less than 30 per cent of possession in a game which ended 1–1.

 In the new year Villa lost 2–1 at home to Sheffield United, a team two divisions below them, marking the fourth consecutive year that Lambert has been eliminated from the FA Cup by lower league opposition.
 Lambert made headlines by claiming that "many Premier League clubs could do without the distraction of the FA Cup if they were being honest."
 He subsequently defended his comments, claiming they were "taken out of context."